 3. Family Meal Planning

 Between your own commitments and your kids’ activities, it’s sometimes hard to even make it to the grocery store—let alone actually plan, prep and cook healthy meals.
 Try out these apps to cut down the stress of feeding your family:

 - LaLa Lunchbox: This adorable app is a great way to get your kids involved with meals!
 Your little one chooses wholesome foods to feed the app’s hungry monster and fill their own real-life lunch box.

 - Paprika: Find kid-friendly meal ideas and recipes anywhere online, automatically upload the ingredients to a shopping list, and add them to your weekly meal plan.

 - MealBoard: Track what’s in your fridge, freezer and pantry and automatically generate shopping lists and meal plans using those ingredients.

-Of course, we can’t mention family meal planning without bringing up Nurture Life’s ready-to-eat toddler and kids’ meals!
-We deliver wholesome, freshly made meals for kids at every stage and every age.
+Of course, we can’t mention family meal planning without bringing up Nurture Life’s ready-to-eat kids’ meals!
+We deliver wholesome, freshly made meals for kids.
 You can feel good about what’s for lunch or dinner, with no more prep than a few minutes in the microwave.

 4. Email Scheduling